 Beta glucan has the ability to modulate the immune system.
 Children in this study showed both reduced stress and improved mucosal immunity, key components of illness prevention.
 The “strong effects of glucan supplementation on the overall health status of all children in this group” indicate beta glucan as a safe and beneficial supplement to boost children’s immune systems.
 (8)

-My family and I get beta glucan from our dear friends at Better Way Health.
-We know the owners very well and believe in them, their mission and that their product is one of the purest (if not THE purest) on the market!
+Our dear friends at Better Way Health have a product called Beta KIDS® Beta Glucan Chewables and our kids LOVE it!
+Super tasty and we know the owners very well and believe in them, their mission and that their product is one of the purest (if not THE purest) on the market!

 As adults, our stress is mainly centered on bills and work and living our adult lives, but children are not exempt from the effects of stress.
 A body weighed down by stress is limited in its ability to thrive.
 It’s important to help children reduce stress and regain both general health and the care-free feeling that childhood should bring by helping them manage their time and expectations.